 - This saw is equipped with a chain brake.
-The brake is designed to stop the chain if kickback occurs - The inertia-activated chain brake is activated if the front hand guard is pushed forward, either manually (by hand) or - automatically (by sudden movement).
-If the brake is already activated, it is disengaged by pulling the front hand guard back toward the front handle as far as - When cutting with the saw, the chain brake must be disengaged.
+The brake is designed to stop the chain if kickback occurs. - The inertia-activated chain brake is activated if the front hand guard is pushed forward, either manually (by hand) or automatically (by sudden movement). - automatically (by sudden movement).
+If the brake is already activated, it is disengaged by pulling the front hand guard back toward the front handle as far as possible. - When cutting with the saw, the chain brake must be disengaged.